jmcph4/blocktop/docs/FUNCTIONALITY.md

  - Connect to an Ethereum EL node via Websockets
  - Connect to an Ethereum EL node via IPC (i.e., Unix sockets)
  - Open a block on Etherscan in the default system web browser
+ - Open a transaction on Etherscan in the default system web browser
  - Display details of a particular block
+ - Display details of a particular transaction
+ - Write information about the state of the index to standard output